zxcBrawler/docs_helper/README.md

  - BLoC for state management

- - pdf (or your PDF generation package) for creating PDFs
+ - pdf package for creating PDFs

  - file_picker for directory selection